microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 ![Mockup of an InfoBar in a Critical state with no close button](images/Critical_IconNoClose.png)

 ## Custom styling: status color and icon
 Outside of the pre-defined severity levels, the Background and IconSource properties can be set to customize the icon and background color.
-The info bar will retain the assistive technology settings of the severity defined, or default if none was defined.
+The InfoBar will retain the assistive technology settings of the severity defined, or default if none was defined.

 A custom background color can be set via the standard Background property and will override the color set by Severity.
 Please keep in mind content readability and accessibility when setting your own color.